Caste system can be defined as a social structure according to class of people, which gets decided by their birth.

-Caste system is a hereditary classification of people in a society.
+Caste system is a hereditary classification of people in a society, distinguishing people by relative degree of social prestige or status.
 The status of a person gets pre-determined in a caste system.

 The social stratification that categorize people into different groups called ‘caste’ is usually based on your family tree.
 This system is known as caste system wherein your social status gets decided by birth.
 No matter what you grow up to be, your birth caste does not change.

-Caste system started with social categories that were determined by people`s job specialization.
+Caste system started with social categories that were determined by people’s job specialization.
 The caste system in ancient times grouped people of the same profession under one class or ‘caste’.
-This structured social categorization is termed as caste sytem.
+This structured social categorization is termed as caste system.

 Being born into a certain social category is what will further decide the person`s way of living, social customs and job opportunities.
 This is the definition of caste system.
 The origin of caste system might have been based on either religious beliefs or certain historical influences and is usually believed to be a combination of multiple factors.

 The following are the distinctive features of a caste system: